harness/developer-hub/docs/platform/20_References/runtime-inputs.md

 :::info note

-Harness does not support the use of a nested JSON body as a string for the variable runtime input default value.
+Harness does not support using a nested JSON body as a string for the variable runtime input default value.

 ::